shazow/miniLock/README.md

 ...
 ```

-Before any file decryption, the recipient compares the 32-byte `BLAKE2` hash of the ciphertext against the decrypted `fileHash`.
-The recipient also compares the decrypted `recipientID` against their own miniLock ID.
-If any of these checks fail, decryption is aborted and an error is returned.

-The recipient then removes the padding of `0x00` bytes from the decrypted `fileName` in order to obtain the intended file name.
-The recipient is now capable of saving the decrypted file.
+After decryption, the recipient retrieves the filename from the first 256 bytes of the plaintext.
+The recipient strips the padding bytes from the filename and is now capable of saving the decrypted file.

 If the authenticated asymmetric decryption of any header object fails, or the authenticated symmetric decryption of the file ciphertext fails, decryption is aborted and an error is returned.